TraderJoe97/simple-CV/README.md

 # Joseph Monakedi - Developer CV

-This repository contains a simple, responsive Curriculum Vitae (CV) for **Joseph Monakedi**, built using only HTML and CSS.
+This repository contains a simple, responsive Curriculum Vitae (CV) for **Joseph Monakedi**, built using next.js .
 It's a clean, static site that showcases my professional profile, skills, projects, education, and interests.

 ## 🧾 About